mark-church/docs/local-scope-swarm-networking.md

     <title>Docker PaaS</title>
   </head>
 ```

-Deploying a service on local-scope bridge networks ...
+## Bridge Networking

+The `bridge` driver is a simple L2 bridge that connects containers locally on a host.

 ```
 $ docker network create -d bridge --scope swarm swarm-bridge